Aspie96/blog/content/posts/free-speech.md

 lastmod: 2023-01-07T19:54:01+01:00
 ---

-In this article I will outline my take on freedom of speech and of expression.
-I will use the two phrases interchangeably, or closely to it, throughout the article, to refer to the right to engage in speech acts, in a rather broad sense, not limited to verbal language.
+In this post I will outline my take on freedom of speech and of expression.
+I will use the two phrases interchangeably, or closely to it, throughout the post, to refer to the right to engage in speech acts, in a rather broad sense, not limited to verbal language.

 Censorship is the act of removing or suppressing the content of any form of communication because it is deemed to be objectionable, offensive or harmful.